in ,

 For larger cracks or holes, you may need to cut out the damaged section and replace it with a new piece of plywood.
 Use a jigsaw or similar tool to carefully remove the damaged section, making sure to follow the shape of the existing hull.
 Cut a replacement piece of plywood to fit the opening and secure it in place using epoxy resin and fiberglass cloth.

-See also Kayak Maintenance Tips
+See also Dinghy Maintenance Tips

 Checking the Seams and Joints